XiaoFei432/XiaoFei432.github.io/_pages/about.md

 # 🚩 Professional Activities
 ### Reviewer for Journals
+- Information Sciences, 2026
 - IEEE Transactions on Network Science and Engineering, 2025
-- Information Sciences, 2026
+- GiGaScience, 2025
+- Journal of Algorithms & Computational Technology, 2023

 ### Reviewer for Conferences
 - The ACM Web Conference (WWW), 2025